SteveRuben/attendanceX/docs/getting-started/README.md

 # 🚀 Getting Started with AttendanceX

 Welcome to AttendanceX!
 This comprehensive guide will help you set up, configure, and start using the platform in minutes.
+AttendanceX is now fully TypeScript-powered with zero compilation errors and enhanced enterprise features.

 ## 📋 Table of Contents